codeigniter4/CodeIgniter4/user_guide_src/source/libraries/cookies.rst

     .. php:staticmethod:: setDefaults([$config = []])

-        :param App|array $config: The configuration array or instance
+        :param \Config\Cookie|array $config: The configuration array or instance
         :rtype: array<string, mixed>
         :returns: The old defaults

-        Set the default attributes to a Cookie instance by injecting the values from the ``App`` config or an array.
+        Set the default attributes to a Cookie instance by injecting the values from the ``\Config\Cookie`` config or an array.

     .. php:staticmethod:: fromHeaderString(string $header[, bool $raw = false])